Skip to main content

 What are the Benefits of IAM?

-IAM technology can use to automate the creation, capture, management, and administration of user identities and the associated access rights.
-The five primary benefits of IAM, and they are
+IAM technology can automate creating, capturing, managing, and administrating user identities and associated access rights.
+The five primary benefits of IAM and are

 1) Multi-Factor Security